 - Finished in Nepal Orange over black

-- Powered by a 2.0-liter flat four-cylinder paired with a four-speed manual transmission
+- Powered by a 2.0-liter flat four-cylinder paired with a five-speed manual transmission

 - Fuel pump replaced in 2020 along with other service

 This Nepal Orange Porsche 914 2.0 “barn find” was driven less than 1,200 miles before being stored in a garage mere months after it was purchased by the original owner as a gift for a girlfriend at the time who hardly drove it.
 The car’s first registration was issued in Albuquerque, New Mexico on 4 August 1975.
 An accompanying receipt documents an oil change on 27 August 1975 at Don Zimmer Porsche at 999 miles.
 By the end of 1975, with only 1,141 miles on its odometer, the Porsche was parked in the owner’s garage, where it would remain for decades, until finally being offered for sale in 2018.

 According to the accompanying window sticker, the car was optioned from the factory with tinted glass, an intermittent windshield wiper, and the “appearance group,” which consisted of a leatherette steering wheel, fog lights, dual-tone horn, center storage box with an armrest, leatherette boot for the gearshift, and center console with clock, oil temperature gauge, and a voltage meter.
 The MSRP was listed as $7,623.65.

 Prior to being sold to the consignor in December 2018, the 914 was detailed and serviced, including flushing the fuel tank and replacing the fuel lines.
 The original tires were also replaced for safe driving.